adunning/spring-harvest/spring-harvest.rst

 |     When stars in legions over heaven are flung,
 | Shall come the ancient gods, all wondering
 |     Why he sings not that had so richly sung:
-| There Heracles with peaceful foot shall press
+| [pg 74] There Heracles with peaceful foot shall press
 |     The springing herbage, and Hephæstus strong,
 | Hera and Aphrodite’s loveliness,
 |     And the great giver of the choric song.